Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Experiments

 \subsubsection{Results on TGIF-QA}

-We first compare our methods with the existing ones on TGIF-QA.
-The results are shown in Table \ref{tgif}.
+The results on TGIF-QA are shown in Table \ref{res}(left).
 Note that UCLQA$_F$/UCLQA$_P$ in the table represents our model trained with feature/predictive-uncertainty-aware CL.
 As we can see from the results, both UCLQA$_F$/UCLQA$_P$ achieve state-of-the-art performance on all sub-tasks except for \textit{FrameQA}.
 The improvements on the three sub-tasks are significant compared with the previous methods.
 As for \textit{FrameQA}, HQGA \cite{xiao2022video} achieves the best results for its hierarchical structure that is effective in capturing the global dependencies, and such global dependencies are crucial to \textit{FrameQA}.
 Note that the state-of-the-art method, IGV \cite{li2022invariant}, is not effective on \textit{FrameQA} and achieves the worst performance.
 Besides, UCLQA$_F$ and UCLQA$_P$ have similar performance on all sub-tasks of the TGIF-QA dataset.